UmeshRaavi/Data-Science-Project/README.md

-# Applied Data Science Capstone
+# Data Science
+Data Science Project on Segmenting and clustering Neighbourhoods in Toronto